SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
 Specifically pay particular attention to the usage of the `ConfigureServices()` method.

-You probably will want some understanding of how to use the [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) and/or [ConnectionMultiplexor](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Basics.md) before starting to use this connector.
+You probably will want some understanding of how to use the [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) and/or [ConnectionMultiplexer](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Basics.md) before starting to use this connector.

 In order to use this connector you need to do the following:

 * Create and bind a Redis Service instance to your application.
 * Optionally, configure any Redis client settings (e.g. appsettings.json)
 * Add Steeltoe CloudFoundry config provider to your ConfigurationBuilder.
-* Add DistributedRedisCache and/or ConnectionMultiplexor to your ServiceCollection.
+* Add DistributedRedisCache and/or ConnectionMultiplexer to your ServiceCollection.

 ##### 4.2.1 Add NuGet Reference